ValveSoftware/steam-audio/unity/doc/phonon_unity.md

 > **NOTE** <br/>
   Listener-centric reverb (using the Steam Audio Reverb effect) and accelerated mixing (using the Steam Audio Mixer Return effect) are mutually-exclusive features.
 You cannot use both kinds of effects at the same time.

+#### Advanced Options
+The following advanced options can be configured for a Steam Audio Reverb effect.

+##### Avoid Silence During Init
+Under some circumstances, Steam Audio Reverb effects may take a few audio frames' worth of time to initialize.
+If this happens, the default behavior is for a Steam Audio Reverb effect to emit silence while initialization is ongoing.
+Checking this box modifies this behavior: the Steam Audio Reverb effect will pass its input audio unmodified while initialization is ongoing.

+The default behavior is desirable for the common case where an occluded sound should not be audible for a few frames while initialization occurs.
+On the other hand, for some kinds of sounds, like dialog, the default behavior may result in the first few syllables becoming inaudible; checking this box will allow all the dialog to be heard.

 ### 3D Audio For Indirect Sound
 Steam Audio provides the following ways of applying HRTF-based 3D audio rendering to indirect sound: